DISHDevEx/dish-devex-sdk/CONTRIBUTING.md

 # Contributing to MSS Packages

 ## Introduction
-Adding your algorithm to _msspackages_ is easy with the following steps.
+Adding your algorithm to _devex_sdk_ is easy with the following steps.

-## Adding Your Algorithm to _msspackages_
+## Adding Your Algorithm to _devex_sdk_
-It is assumed that you have already cloned the _msspackages_ __main__ branch to your local machine for your use.
+It is assumed that you have already cloned the _devex_sdk_ __main__ branch to your local machine for your use.
 If you have not done this already, this is covered in the [_README_](README.md) file.
 As standard with _git_, you need to have the main branch cloned inorder to create a branch.

 ### Creating a Branch
-Perform the following commands within your _msspackages_ repository:
+Perform the following commands within your _devex_sdk_ repository:

-1. Get a fresh pull on the the _msspackages_ repository:
+1. Get a fresh pull on the the _devex_sdk_ repository:
 ```console
 $ git pull
 ```